thboutet292/Analysis_Tenebrion/README.md

 **Adaptive indexing.** Indexing the reference database requires the `indexdb_rna` binary from SortMeRNA.
 The script first checks whether this binary is available in the main MATAM image.
 If not, it dynamically downloads a dedicated SortMeRNA container to run this operation.

+> ℹ️ This script still provides the MATAM `.sif` container used by every later step.
+The **reference database** it builds locally (SILVA SSURef NR95) is however no longer the one used in production — since the paired-end rewrite, Step 4 downloads a separately-built SILVA **138.2** database from S3 (see Step 3b) rather than reading a local path.

 ---

+### Step 3b — `build_matam_silva138_2.slurm`: Reference database preparation (SILVA 138.2, S3-hosted)

+**Objective:** Build, once, the SILVA 138.2 NR99 reference database used by MATAM in production, and publish it to S3 so that every array task of Step 4 can pull the exact same database instead of relying on a shared local path.

+**Download.** The official SILVA 138.2 SSURef NR99 release (`SILVA_138.2_SSURef_NR99_tax_silva.fasta.gz`) is fetched directly from the ARB-SILVA mirror and decompressed.

+**Official MATAM preprocessing.** Unlike Step 3's manual, multi-fallback indexing logic, this step calls MATAM's own `matam_db_preprocessing.py` (run inside the MATAM container), which handles clustering (default 95 % identity, hence the `_NR95` suffix in the resulting file names) and SortMeRNA indexing automatically in a single call.

+**S3 upload.** The finished database (`*.clustered.fasta`, `*.complete.fasta` and their indexes) is synced with `rclone` to `s3_uca:lmge-tenebrion/resources/matam_db_138_2_official/`, the exact path Step 4 downloads from at runtime.

+This is a one-off maintenance script: re-run it only if the SILVA release changes or the S3 copy is lost/corrupted.

+---

-### Step 4 — `16S_MATAM.slurm`: Hybrid production pipeline
+### Step 4 — `16S_MATAM.slurm`: Hybrid production pipeline (paired-end)

-**Objective:** Transform validated raw sequences into a taxonomic abundance table.
-Runs as a SLURM Array, one job per sample.
+**Objective:** Transform validated raw paired-end sequences into a taxonomic abundance table.
+Runs as a SLURM Array, one job per sample — the sample assigned to each task is resolved from the `${SLURM_ARRAY_TASK_ID}`-th `*_R1.fastq.gz` file found in `data/raw/` (see the warning in *Running the pipeline* about the required `--array` range).

 The script chains four sub-steps:

-**Strict cleaning (Python).** An on-the-fly Python script reads sequences as a continuous stream (*streaming*), without loading the entire file into memory — a strategy suited to large volumes.
-The first 15 nucleotides of each read are trimmed (a region often noisy due to primers), and sequences that are too short are discarded (>50 nt).
+**Paired-end cleaning (Python).** An on-the-fly Python script reads R1 and R2 as a continuous stream (*streaming*, no full-file loading), trimming the first 15 nucleotides of each mate (a region often noisy due to primers) and low/high-capping base qualities.
+A pair is kept only if **both** mates are still ≥ 50 nt after clipping; kept pairs are written to three files: cleaned `_R1`/`_R2` FASTQs (for Salmon) and one interleaved R1+R2 FASTQ (for MATAM).
+Unlike the previous single-end version, R2 is no longer discarded.

-**Dereplication (USEARCH).** Strictly identical reads are merged into unique entities.
-This step acts as a strong information compression and considerably reduces the search space and time complexity for the downstream assembler.

-**De novo assembly (MATAM).** Unlike standard ASV approaches, MATAM uses short reads and the SILVA database to reconstruct near-complete 16S rRNA sequences (scaffolds).
-This reconstruction achieves much finer taxonomic resolution.
+**Reference database retrieval (rclone, per task).** Each array task independently pulls the pre-built SILVA 138.2 NR99 MATAM database (Step 3b) from the `lmge-tenebrion` S3 bucket into its own scratch space, rather than pointing at one shared local path — trading a small per-task download for reproducibility and independence from the local filesystem layout.

+**De novo assembly (MATAM).** MATAM/SGA reconstructs near-complete 16S rRNA scaffolds from the interleaved paired-end reads against the SILVA 138.2 database.
+There is **no dereplication step before assembly** in this version (see the note below).

-**Probabilistic quantification (Salmon).** Once the 16S sequence catalogue is assembled, Salmon indexes it and virtually aligns the original reads against it.
-The **Expectation-Maximization (EM)** algorithm resolves the ambiguity of reads mapping with equivalent probability to multiple closely related taxa, producing a robust final abundance table.
+**Probabilistic quantification (Salmon, paired-end).** Salmon indexes the assembled scaffolds, then maps the original cleaned R1/R2 reads back against them in true paired mode (`-1`/`-2`, `-l A`, `--validateMappings`).
+The **Expectation-Maximization (EM)** algorithm resolves reads mapping ambiguously to several closely related scaffolds, producing the final per-sample abundance table (`quant.sf` → `<sample>_PE_abundance.tsv`).

+> ⚠️ **Dropped dereplication step.** The header comment of `16S_MATAM.slurm` still lists USEARCH as a tool and "dereplication" as part of the goal, but no `usearch` call remains in the script body (nor the corresponding `module load`) — the Tools table above has been updated to reflect the script as it actually runs.
+Deduplicating identical reads while keeping R1/R2 pairs linked is non-trivial, which is presumably why it was dropped for the paired-end rewrite, but two things are worth checking: (1) whether this was intentional or an oversight, and (2) whether feeding MATAM's SGA assembler the *full*, non-dereplicated read set noticeably increases its runtime/memory footprint compared to the old dereplicated single-end input, on samples with high PCR duplication.
+>
+> ⚠️ **Downstream compatibility.** This script now writes to `results/MATAM_PE_FINAL/<sample>/` with files named `<sample>_PE_scaffolds.fasta` / `<sample>_PE_abundance.tsv`, whereas `bin/16S_export_results.py` (which compiles every sample's scaffolds + abundances into one master table before Step 5) still hardcodes the old `results/PRODUCTION_HYBRID/` path and the old `<sample>_scaffolds.fasta` / `<sample>_abundance_salmon.tsv` file names.
+Until that script is updated to match, it will find no samples and produce an empty export.

 ---